EmumbaOrg/docs-retail-solution-accelerator/docs/03-Setting-Up-Data-in-PostgreSQL/04-Generating-Memories.md

 - Evolve recommendations based on historical interactions
 - Persist state across workflows and sessions

-!!! note "Example: If a user mentions they prefer "lightweight laptops with long battery life", that preference is stored and reused by downstream agents."
+!!! note "Example: If a user mentions in the command prompt "always show critical reviews about durability", that preference is stored and reused by downstream agents.
+This is further covered in [Trigger Personalization and Memory Update](04-Multi-Agent-Workflows/03-AgenticShop-Walkthrough.md#7-trigger-personalization-and-memory-update)."

 ---